We may earn affiliate commissions for the recommended products. Learn more.

 Who don’t we recommend SiteGround to?

 If you’re building a small personal site, SiteGround might be more than you really need.
-After all, you don't buy a huge truck to drive it alone daily in crowded NY streets.
+After all, you don't buy a huge truck to drive it daily in crowded NY streets on your own.
 It's getting the right kind of service for personal needs that matters.
-That’s why I picked out a couple of SiteGround alternatives that offer different services at different price points.
+That’s why we picked out a few SiteGround alternatives that offer different services at different price points.

 FAQ